theboulder6/BloodBorne-Board-Game/current version/Blood Gems/Blood gem scratch ideas.md

+Dramatic Entrance: On your first attack of a combat you do not have to roll to hit and you add +2 to the damage.
+The first monster attack will always target you.

+Rash: You always act first in combat

 Cleansed by blood: When you kill a monster with 3+ damage, heal 1 and lose 1 Beasthood.

 Relentless: Whenever you attack a monster, if you attacked the same monster last round add +1 to the damage